Risper8/Home-Prices-in-US/README.md

 # US HOME PRICES
 ## Overview

-The project's objective was to investigate and develop models based on datasets concerning home prices in the USA spanning the last two decades.
+This project's objective is to investigate and develop a model based on datasets concerning home prices in the USA spanning the last two decades.

 ## Contents